yerkes-gencore/gencoreSC/README.md

 1. clone this repo into an isolated working directory (we suggest `.../illumina/runs/analyst/<your_name>`)
 2. Fetch updates from the github repo via `git pull`
-3. Create a new branch from the `devel` branch via `git branch <new_branch> origin/devel`
+3. Create a new branch from the `devel` branch via `git branch <new_branch> origin/devel`.
+Be sure to switch to the new branch to make changes via `git switch <new_branch>`.
-4. Make changes on the new branch.
-When you're finished making changes, be sure to run `devtools::check()` to ensure the documentation is updated and their are no major issues.
+4. When you're finished making changes, be sure to run `devtools::check()` to ensure the documentation is updated and their are no major issues.
 When you're satisfied with the changes, push the changes to Github.
 5. Open a pull request to merge your new branch into the devel branch.
 Ideally someone else should review the changes before merging, and the RMD Check action should pass.